 9) "A convict released by the Germans" and the "pogroms against Jews" in the formerly Soviet-controlled Baltic region

-To support its claim, the book features a snapshot of the man attacking another man, complete with the following caption: "a convict released by the Germans uses a lead pipe on a Jewish pogrom victim in Lithuania.
+To support its claim, the book features a snapshot of the man being attacked, complete with the following caption: "a convict released by the Germans uses a lead pipe on a Jewish pogrom victim in Lithuania.
 The pogrom took place on June 28, 1941, just days after the invasion of the Soviet Union."

-This is another image that contains all the emotion, power dynamics and brutality that the public has come to associate with the Holocaust.
+Here is another popular image from the event, which contains all the emotion, power dynamics and brutality that the public has come to associate with the Holocaust.
 Not surprisingly, it is used to demonstrate such:

-For Time-Life and the unquestioning viewer/reader, the violence in that photograph existed in a vacuum and took place because people are anti-Semitic and genocidal when told by Germans that Jews are bad.
+For Time-Lifeand the unquestioning viewer/reader, the violence in that photograph existed in a vacuum of time and place and demonstrates that people are anti-Semitic and genocidal when told by Nazis that Jews are bad.
 But the photo is important for what it does not show, along with what it does not tell and how it is captioned.

-In time, I bought my first major publication on the war - a Time-Life hardcover anthology:
+In time, I bought my first major publication about the war - a Time-Life hardcover anthology:

-I still remember the purchase; I was browsing through a line of stores along a beachfront boardwalk and walked into a bookstore where the book caught my eye.
-It sat on a shelf and was opened up to a page with colorized images from the past.
-The color images brought history to life in a way I had never seen before, and led my youthful self to believe the publication was a unique find, well worth its weight in gold.
+I still remember the day.
+I was browsing through a line of stores along a beachfront boardwalk and stumbled upon a bookstore where the publication caught my eye.
+It stood upright on a shelf, opened up to a page with colorized images.
+The images brought history to life in a way I had never seen before, and led my youthful self to believe the publication was a unique find and well worth the purchase.
+Needless to say, I used my birthday money to buy it.

 Today, colorized photos from the past are quite common, and the publication, which has since gone out of print, now costs less than a dollar on Amazon.
-Nevertheless, it was an important part of my early understanding of the Second World War, just as it surely was for thousands of others.
-For that reason, I was alarmed to discover that the book I had purchased, which I had trustingly accepted as the "truth" from a "trustworthy source", is filled with distortions.
-The following examines the issue in greater depth, raising an important question: why do people continue to trust those who abuse our trust?
+Nevertheless, the book was an important part of my early understanding of the Second World War, just as it surely was for thousands of others.
+For that reason, I was alarmed to discover in more recent years that the images I recognized from the book, which I had trustingly accepted as documented "truth" from a "trustworthy source", are manipulated distortions.
+The news angered me, as if I had been manipulated, too.
+It also left me wondering: why do people trust those who abuse our trust?

 1) Photo manipulation: a primer

-In the 1920s, supporters of the Soviet Union picked up where D.W.
-Griffith left off and became masters of persuasive and manipulative media.
-Initially, there was Sergei Eisenstein's cinematic masterpiece Battleship Potemkin (1925), which incorporated special editing techniques to depict the rise of the Soviet Union most favorably.
-The Soviets also made use of political posters and media products with carefully-chosen imagery and slogans designed to get the public to respond positively to their ideology.
-Finally, the Soviets became skilled at modifying photographic imagery to promote their political agenda.
-Soviet leader Joseph Stalin took full advantage of this industry and its technological capabilities; in one example, Stalin had a photograph cropped and transformed into an artistic print to emphasize his position not just as a head figure in the Soviet Union, but as the head figure:
+In the 1920s, supporters of the Soviet Union built from the work of D.W.
+Griffith and became masters of using the media for persuasive and manipulative purposes.
+By 1925, there was Sergei Eisenstein's Battleship Potemkin, which incorporated various editing techniques to convey public reaction to the Soviets in a way that presented the Soviet Union most favorably.
+Other works followed.
+In addition, the Soviets made use of political posters and other published media with carefully-chosen imagery and slogans to shape public response to their movement and ideology.
+The Soviets even became skilled at modifying photographic imagery to promote their agenda.
+Soviet leader Joseph Stalin took full advantage of this emerging industry and its technological capabilities; in one famous example, he had a photograph cropped and transformed into an artistic print to emphasize his position not just as a head figure in the Soviet Union, but as the head figure:

 Top left: the original photo, followed by increasingly-selective renderings |